telekom/aifoundation-docs/docs/01_Overview.md

 **Request a Trial API key:** [Fill out our form](https://docs.google.com/forms/d/e/1FAIpQLSdBDhCijYUIUeyJVTLzCy0rm55XgD2nG5supwtGRHXVfaX-fw/viewform)

-Our LLM model serving enables effortless querying of LLM models like Llama3, Mistral, and other open-source models through a simple, OpenAI-compatible API.
+Our LLM model serving enables effortless querying of LLM models such as Llama3, Mistral, and other open-source models through a simple, OpenAI-compatible API.
+All provided models are hosted in compliance with data protection regulations within the EU or Switzerland.

 <AvailableModels />